oxie/PortfolioWebsite/README.md

 - The prototype is self-contained and deployable on any static hosting solution.
 When hosting without Node, serve the contents of the `public` folder directly.
 - For environments that require a runtime (e.g., Render, Fly.io, Railway), run `node server.js`.
 No build step is required.
 - Because the app avoids external packages, `npm install` succeeds by design and the preview can be hosted without registry access.
+- A ready-to-use Render configuration (`render.yaml`) and GitHub Actions workflow (`.github/workflows/deploy.yml`) are included.
+After creating a free Render Web Service with this repository, add the `RENDER_SERVICE_ID` and `RENDER_API_KEY` secrets in GitHub to enable one-click deployments from the workflow.
+Render is preferred over Vercel for this prototype because the JSON data store requires a writable filesystem.

 ## Roadmap considerations